MirzacAlbertAndrei/Smart-Greenhouse/Photos_Video_Project/README.md

-Thresholds are chosen to be different in order to showcase multiple combinations.
+In these photos, thresholds are chosen to be different in order to showcase multiple combinations.